“Don’t stretch yourself too much with a mortgage. Buy within your means.. it’s not worth the sleepless nights.”Sarah Beeny

-Setting your investment criteria is one of the most important things you will do when preparing to purchase a home.
-However, it’s vital that you understand that your criteria is only good if you stick to it.
-You must throw emotion out the door if you are going pay significantly less than your neighbors.
+Setting your investment criteria is one of the most important things you will do when preparing to purchase an investment property.
+However, it’s vital that you understand that your investment criteria is only good if you stick to it.
+You must throw emotion out the door if you are going to find a deal where the numbers actually work.

 Sometimes there will be multiple offers on properties which can create a bidding war.
-When you’ve reached your mark, STOP.
-Do not “fall in love” with a home based on a feature it has; you can always add it to the house you ultimately buy.
+When you’ve reached your mark… STOP.
+Do not “fall in love” with a property.
 Never be afraid to walk away.
 Not walking away can be a costly mistake.
-As Kenny Rogers said, “You got to know when to hold ’em, know when to fold ’em, know when to walk away and know when to run.”
+As Kenny Rogers said, “You got to know when to hold ‘em, know when to fold ‘em, know when to walk away and know when to run.”

 What can you afford?